ryanvmenezes/purrr-unconference/script.md

 ## Using purrr in data analysis

-purrr really shines when it’s used in a analysis workflow to manipulate your tabular data.
+Purrr really shines when it’s used in a analysis workflow to manipulate your tabular data.

-I’ll assume that you have some basic knowledge of the tidyverse (if not I highly recommend [R for Data Science](https://r4ds.had.co.nz/), an excellent free resource that covers the entirety of the tidyverse, including purrr).
+Before moving on, I’ll assume that you have some basic knowledge of the tidyverse (if not I highly recommend [R for Data Science](https://r4ds.had.co.nz/), an excellent free resource that covers the entirety of the tidyverse, including purrr).

 We’re going to attempt a task that should be familiar to most
 journalists: You receive a data set that spans multiple files, with one